-- Reviewed the 2021 remuneration benchmark on executive remuneration, including peer groups. - Discussed trends in executive remuneration. - Recommended to the Board changes in remuneration in 2021 as well as the general remuneration level for 2022. - Recommended to the Board remuneration and employment terms for new members of Executive Management. - Reviewed and recommended to the Board the 2022 short-term incentive programme (STIP) structure for Executive Management. - Reviewed and recommended to the Board the 2022 long-term incentive programme (LTIP) structure for Executive Management. - Reviewed the shareholding requirements for executives as well as the executives' adherence to the shareholding requirements. - Reviewed Group Internal Audit's reports on executive and other senior management remuneration.
+- Reviewed the 2022 remuneration benchmark on executive remuneration, including peer groups. - · Discussed trends in executive remuneration. - Recommended to the Board changes in remuneration in 2022 as well as the general remuneration level for 2023. - Reviewed and recommended to the Board the 2023 short-term incentive programme (STIP) structure for Executive Management. - Reviewed and recommended to the Board the 2023 long-term incentive programme (LTIP) structure for Executive Management.

+- Reviewed the shareholding requirements for executives as well as the executives' adherence to the shareholding requirements. - Reviewed Group Internal Audit's reports on executive and other senior management remuneration.